BRING A SPACE TO LIFE…

-I recently had the opportunity to work with Nancy Samotis, art consultant and interior designer, on a series of commissioned fine art prints to decorate the walls of the new muscular skeletal wing at Yale New Haven hospital in Connecticut.
-We wanted to provide color and inspiration for the patients, visitors and healthcare providers who work at the facility.
+I had the opportunity to collaborate with art consultant, Nancy Samotis, on a large project creating art for the new musculoskeletal wing of the Yale New Haven hospital in Connecticut.
+We wanted to offer something colorful and inspiring for the patients, visitors and healthcare providers who will be working at this facility.

 The Grand entance - a duratran diptych